History

 Credits 3

 A survey of East Asia since about 1800, with emphasis on Japan, China and Korea, and on East Asia as an international system.
-Special attention to the historical development of politics, economics, society and social institutions, literature, thought and international relations.
-Appropriate for first-years.
+Attention to the historical development of politics, economics, society and social institutions, gender, thought, and international relations.
+Special attention to women's rights and social position in the modern period.

 HIST 231: African History to 1880